cilium/cilium/Documentation/cmdref/cilium-agent.md

       --proxy-max-connection-duration-seconds int               Set Envoy HTTP option max_connection_duration seconds.
 Default 0 (disable)
       --proxy-max-requests-per-connection int                   Set Envoy HTTP option max_requests_per_connection.
 Default 0 (disable)
       --proxy-prometheus-port int                               Port to serve Envoy metrics on.
 Default 0 (disabled).
-      --read-cni-conf string                                    Read to the CNI configuration at specified path to extract per node configuration
+      --read-cni-conf string                                    CNI configuration file to use as a source for --write-cni-conf-when-ready.
+If not supplied, a suitable one will be generated.
       --restore                                                 Restores state, if possible, from previous daemon (default true)
       --route-metric int                                        Overwrite the metric used by cilium when adding routes to its 'cilium_host' device
       --sidecar-istio-proxy-image string                        Regular expression matching compatible Istio sidecar istio-proxy container image names (default "cilium/istio_proxy")